Elliptic asymptotic representation of the fifth Painlev\'e transcendents: Introduction

 In the early version of \cite{S} the Stokes graph is incorrect, and it affects the phase shifts of asymptotic solutions in \cite[Theorems 2.1 and 2.2]{S}.
-This paper contains the amended Stokes graph and the subsequent modifications including the corrected phase shifts in these theorems (Corrigendum of \cite{S}).
+The amended Stokes graph and the subsequent modifications including the corrected phase shifts are contained in the second version (Corrigendum of \cite{S}).
+In the preceding version, the further correction of the phase shift in Theorem \ref{thm2.1} ($-\Omega_{\mathbf{a}}/2$ is added), and the following changes were made: